Tresha-Gaye/note-taker/README.md

 ## Description

-This note-taking application enables a user to write and save notes to keep organized and on-task.
+This note-taking application is an task-management tool that enables a user to write and save notes.

 You may view the deployed application [clicking this link](https://tresha-gaye.github.io/note-taker/).

 **Technologies**

 The application was created by Node JS and the following NPM packages: `Express` and `Uniqid`.
 The application uses a db.json file on the back end that stores and retrieves notes using the `fs` module.